hongjai-rhee/public/giants/README.md

 **Contribution:** Proximal Policy Optimization (PPO)

 Their 2017 paper introduced **Proximal Policy Optimization**, a remarkably practical approach to reinforcement learning.
 The simplicity and effectiveness of this idea made PPO one of the most widely used reinforcement-learning algorithms.

 ---

 ### 🌱 And Many More Giants

-I would also like to acknowledge.
+I would also like to acknowledge, *Artificial intelligence itself.*

-**Artificial intelligence itself.**

-While writing this book, I had the opportunity to discuss ideas and visualizations with **ChatGPT** and **Gemini**.
+While writing this book, I had the opportunity to discuss ideas and visualizations with **ChatGPT** and **Gemini**, for example.

-It helped me turn many abstract ideas into explanations and experiments that could be shared with students.

 ---